-- The College field seven teams as its Intercollegiate Athletic Program, with any addition
+- The College will field no more than 14 teams as its Intercollegiate Athletic Program.

 - The College fund the operation of its Intercollegiate Athletics Program out of the Student Activities Fee, as recommended by the Student Government Association.

 - The College will seek supplemental support from external sources to enhance the program and enable scholarships for student-athletes to be awarded by the PSC Foundation.

 - The College will establish an Intercollegiate Athletics Advisory Committee to provide valuable community resources and oversight.

 - The College will be affiliated with the Illinois Skyway Collegiate Conference and the National Junior College Athletic Association (NJCAA), and thereby adhere to applicable rules and regulations.

 - The College employ part-time staff to serve as coaches.

 - The College will expect each student-athlete to be enrolled for at least twelve (12) credit hours for the fall and spring semesters and to maintain a GPA of at least 2.0 each semester to remain eligible to practice or compete in one or more of the teams.

-- Participation by a team in a national tournament, and the funding to support such participation, be from the auxiliary funds, upon recommendation of the College President and approval by the Board of Trustees.
+- Participation by a team in a national tournament, and the funding to support such participation, will be from the auxiliary funds, upon recommendation of the College President and approval by the Board of Trustees.